 The department has administrative responsibility for an interdisciplinary family studies minor and contributes to interdisciplinary programs such as criminal justice major, women’s studies major and minor, gerontology minor, the LGBTQ studies certificate, the social diversity certificate and the transnational Asian studies certificate.

-The on-campus Sociology Organization for Students (SOS) sponsors numerous opportunities for student involvement.
 Off-campus field practicum opportunities allow students to complete internships in private or public organizations under the supervision of faculty and agency representatives.

 Sociology Organization for Students (SOS) - Has done international work, raised money to give small loans in other countries, participate in The Community Table, etc.